Icon of the Seas Prices: What 37,000 Tracked Fares Reveal in 2026

 Short answer: 180+ days out.
 For every cabin type.

-This aligns with what we've found across the broader cruise market — the data consistently shows earlier booking windows outperform last-minute deals.
+This aligns with what we've found across the broader cruise market.

 Do Last-Minute Deals Exist on Icon?

-Prices increase closer to departure — they don't drop.
-Royal Caribbean isn't discounting Icon inventory to fill ships.
-Demand is strong enough that they don't have to.
+No. Prices increase closer to departure — they don't drop.
+Royal Caribbean doesn't need to discount Icon to fill ships.

 What About Holiday Sailings?